Scientific name: Pueraria montana var. lobata

 Why Should I Care?

-Kudzu is a highly aggressive, invasive plant that is extremely difficult to control once established.
-Kudzu is so aggressive it covers and smothers all other plants in its path and eliminates native species.
-Kudzu may cover trees, killing them by blocking out light for photosynthesis, or damaging tree limbs with the weight of the vines.
-Once established, kudzu can render lands unusable for growing trees or agriculture.
+Kudzu is a very aggressive, invasive vine that is extremely difficult to control once established.
+Kudzu is so damaging that it covers and smothers all other plants in its path, eliminating native species.
+Kudzu may cover trees and kill them by blocking light for photosynthesis.
+The vine’s heavy weight also can damage or break tree branches.
+Land infested with kudzu is unusable for agriculture.
 The weight of the vines can bring down power lines and collapse buildings.

 How Can We Stop It?

-• The Washington State Noxious Weed Control Board has listed kudzu as a Class A noxious weed, which requires its eradication.
-County weed coordinators are on the lookout for this species.
+The Washington State Noxious Weed Control Board has listed kudzu as a Class A noxious weed, which requires immediate removal.
+To prevent it from establishing, do not transport, buy, sell, trade, or distribute this plant.

 What Are Its Characteristics?